Zero signings but Real Madrid can win La Liga simply by not being Barcelona | Goal.com

 As Sergio Ramos told La Liga TV, "The title is a reward for work, consistency and balance.
 What we have done has great value, despite what they may say."

 Real were a better team than Barcelona in every sense.
 While the Catalans fell apart, Madrid united like never before.
-Consequently, Zidane's players fought for one another; Barca fought among themselves.
+While Zidane's players fought for one another, Barca fought among themselves.

 However, will stability, solidity and team spirit be enough for Real to retain their title?